steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 In this post, I will assume that you are already familir with Rust.
 If not, please [learn how to use it first][Learn Rust].

 Before you read on this post, I hope you read [Warp documentation] and [Warp offiical examples] thoroughly.
-You can visit [Warp documentation] or use this command after you install the dependencis later.
+You can also use this command after you install the dependencis later.

 ```console
 $cargo doc -p warp --open
 ```

-It will be also helpful to give more time to the [routing example from the author](https://github.com/seanmonstar/warp/blob/master/examples/routing.rs).

-If you read the example, you can see that the author use [Closures][Rust closures are hard] as a main API of the framework.
+It will be helpful to give more time to read the [routing example from the author](https://github.com/seanmonstar/warp/blob/master/examples/routing.rs).
+You will see that the author use [Closures][Rust closures are hard] as a main API of the framework.
 I let several documenations to help you find how they work better.

-**Hope you read them all after you complete this post.**
+**Hope you read all of them after you complete this post.**

 <br />